To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Flat benches tend to be the cheapest, followed by adjustable options, and finally FID (Flat/Incline/Decline) benches.
 So depending on what you need, you can save a decent amount of money.

-I recommend adjustable benches the most because their price is worth the amount of variation it offers your training.
+I recommend an adjustable incline bench the most because its price is worth the amount of variation it offers your training.

 Seat and Back Pad Adjustment Positions